KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Dictation.md

 This article describes the KeyboardKit dictation engine.

-Dictation can be used to enter text by speaking, instead of using the microphone.
+Dictation can be used to enter text by speaking into the microphone, instead of typing.
+It's however hard to implement, since keyboard extensions don't have access to the microphone.

-A ``DictationService`` can be used to perform dictation where microphone access is available, while a ``KeyboardDictationService`` can be used to perform dictation in a keyboard, where microphone access is *not* available.
+A ``DictationService`` can perform dictation where microphone access is available, while a ``KeyboardDictationService`` can perform dictation in a keyboard, where microphone access is *not* available.

 KeyboardKit doesn't have a standard service as it has for other services.
-Instead, it binds a disabled service to ``KeyboardInputViewController/dictationService`` until you replace it.
+Instead, it binds a disabled service to ``KeyboardInputViewController/services`` until you replace it with a custom service or activate KeyboardKit Pro.

 [KeyboardKit Pro][Pro] unlocks and registers a standard dictation service when you register a valid license key.
 Information about Pro features can be found at the end of this article.